ASAP-CRN/asap-crn-learning-lab/docs/github-repo.md

 ## 2. Link GitHub Repositories to Verily Workbench Workspaces

-Verily Workbench can automatically clone linked GitHub repositories into your cloud apps so you can manage and run source code inside JupyterLab or other environments.
+Verily Workbench can automatically clone linked GitHub repositories into your cloud apps, allowing you to manage and run code directly in JupyterLab or other environments.

 ### Add a repository to your workspace
 1. Open your workspace in Verily Workbench.
-2. Go to the Apps tab.
+2. Go to the **Apps** tab.
 3. Select **+ Add Repository**.
 4. Fill in:
-    - Name: a short identifier (e.g., `learning-lab`)
+    - **Name**:** a short identifier (e.g., `learning-lab`)
-    - Repository URL:
+    - **Repository URL:**
-        - your fork URL
+        - your fork repository URL
         - or the upstream Learning Lab repository URL
 5. Click **Add repository** to confirm.